Duhok: Climate

 According to the Köppen-Geiger climate classification system, Duhok, like most of Upper Mesopotamia, has a hot-summer Mediterranean climate (Csa) featuring sweltering, virtually rainless summers and cool to cold, wet winters.
 Precipitation falls in the cooler months, being heaviest in late winter and early spring.
-The city can get around two or three snowy days yearly, with more severe falls in the uplands.
+The city experiences around two or three snowy days yearly, with more severe falls in the uplands.
 Summers are virtually rainless, with rain returning in late autumn.